troytolhurst/web_server_databases/02_containers/04_removing_secrets.md

 Check that everything still works.

 Now your code and config is entirely free of secrets and safe to work with `git` and Github!
+Exoframe secrets are specific to Exoframe, but all cloud systems will have some way of storing secrets safely.
+Look for 'environment variables' or a 'secrets' section in whatever systems you end up using in your career.

-In the next phase, we'll put that to use by setting up CI and CD.
+In the next phase, we'll put that secrets to further use by setting up CI and CD.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->